Ethical Principles and Publication Policy

 • Referees complete the “LivenARCH+ Journal REFEREE EVALUATION FORM” for each article they evaluate, indicating their positive/negative decisions and reasons on the form.

-• The time assigned to referees to evaluate articles is twenty (20) days from the date of their assignment by the editor(s).
+• The period given to the referees to evaluate the articles is twenty (20) days from the date on which the referees accepted the evaluation after they were assigned by the editor(s).

 • Referees inform the editor(s) if they cannot evaluate the assigned articles within the designated time.